westerndevs/western-devs-website/source/_posts/2016-02-16-JavaScript-Framework-or-JavaScript-Core-Part-1.md

 In this series of posts, I want to explain how each of us answer the question: Should I use a JavaScript Framework or pure JavaScript?

 This is part 1 of 2 in the series.
 In this post, I'll cover why I opted to use a JavaScript framework rather than pure JavaScript.
-In part 2, I'll cover why Chris opted not to use any frameworks and stick with pure JavaScript.
+In [part 2][7], I'll cover why Chris opted not to use any frameworks and stick with pure JavaScript.

 ##### Author's Note